sammcj/neural-graf/docs/project-implementation.md

 2. **Testing**
    - Writing unit tests for the Dgraph implementation
+   - Writing unit tests for the service layer
    - Adding integration tests for the MCP server

 3. **Future Enhancements**
    - Developing a lightweight visual graph explorer
    - Adding import/export functionality
    - Implementing performance optimisations

+### Recent Progress (April 8, 2025)

+We have made significant progress on the service layer and API implementation:

+1. **Knowledge Manager Service**
+   - Created a service interface with high-level operations for managing the knowledge graph
+   - Implemented document operations (create, get, update, delete, search)
+   - Implemented concept operations (create, get, link, search)
+   - Added schema initialisation functionality

+2. **MCP Server Enhancement**
+   - Updated the MCP server to use the service layer
+   - Added new tools for document and concept management
+   - Maintained backward compatibility with existing tools

+3. **RESTful API Implementation**
+   - Created a RESTful API server using gorilla/mux
+   - Implemented document endpoints (create, get, update, delete, search)
+   - Implemented concept endpoints (create, get, link, search)
+   - Added query and schema endpoints
+   - Implemented logging and error handling middleware
+   - Integrated the API server with the main application

 This implementation plan provides a structured approach to building the mcp-graph system, with each phase building upon the previous ones.
 As we complete each phase, we'll update this checklist to track our progress.